BMW B48 Tuning

 Increasing the B48 valve size, carrying out B48 port enlargement and head flowing will also raise bhp and torque, and more importantly will raise potential for increasing the bhp and torque increase on other parts.

-You can expect to see around 30-40hp with an improved map.
+You can expect to see around 30-40hp with an improved map across most engine versions, with higher gains if you've done other supporting mods.

-Aftermarket ECU's offer another route, where a more capable ECU takes over fuel/boost/timing etc and allows fine control over these parameters allowing you to fully extract every extra BHP from your mods.
+Aftermarket ECU's offer another route, where a more capable computer takes over from the DME for fuel/boost/timing etc and allows fine control over these parameters allowing you to fully extract every extra BHP from your mods.

 Megasquirt has been used in a few of our member BMW tuning projects to good effect, but there are many other brands out there.
 We would recommend you source one with a knock sensor, as we consider this vital on a highly tuned engine.